gitana/alpaca/site/docs/api/forms.md

 form's JSON).
 And we declare the other button as a "noop" (engineering term for no-operation).
 It's a button that does nothing.
 However, in the postRender callback, we look it up and register a click handler.

+In addition, for the "noop" button, we use the <code>styles</code> attribute to lay down some additional CSS classes to specify exact styling of the button.
+If not specified, this will take on the value of the view's default style for buttons (view.styles.buttons).

 <div id="field5"> </div>
 {% raw %}
 <script type="text/javascript" id="field5-script">